Car insurance, or more broadly, vehicle insurance is personal insurance coverage for cars, motorcycles and other road vehicles.

 If the car you’re buying is already registered, the CTP insurance will be transferred to you – you won’t have to buy CTP insurance for the car until the current registration expires.

-CTP insurance does not cover loss or damage to your car or damage to other people’s property, so we advise you to arrange comprehensive car insurance before you drive your new car anywhere.
+CTP insurance does not cover loss or damage to your car or damage to other people’s property, so we advise you to arrange comprehensive vehicle insurance before you drive your new truck or car anywhere.
 Accidents have been known to happen when people first drive their car out of a dealer’s yard and if insurance has not been arranged, they can be left with a costly bill for repairs.

 Your broker will need to know the following types of details when arranging your car insurance:

 - Who will be driving the car ̶ just you or other people?

 - How will your truck or car be used i.e. for business activities or personal reasons?